 The growing emphasis on family issues is important in many organizations for many workers.
 But as the HR Perspective indicates, those employees without families are feeling some resentment against those who seem to get special privileges because they have families.

 Many employers have had maternity and paternity benefits for employees who give birth to children.
 In the interest of fairness, a growing number of organizations provide benefits for employees who adopt children.
 In comparison to those giving birth, a relatively small number of employees adopt children, but there is a fairness issue that employers have addressed by providing adoption benefits.
 For example, Microsoft gives a $5,000 cash benefit and four weeks of paid leave to employees who adopt children.
 Wendy’s provides $4,000 cash payments to cover adoption expenses and up to six weeks of paid leave for employee adoptions.

 Balancing work and family responsibilities is a major challenge for many workers.
-Whether single parents or dual-career couples, these employeesoften experience difficulty in obtaining high-quality, affordable child care.
+Whether single parents or dual-career couples, these employee soften experience difficulty in obtaining high-quality, affordable child care.
 Employers are addressing the child-care issue in several ways.
 Some organizations provide on-site day-care facilities.
 Relatively few such facilities have been established, primarily because of costs and concerns about liability and attracting sufficient employee use.
-However for a number of firms, providing on-site child care has had a positive impact on employees who use the service.25 Having on-site child care also has been an advantage in recruiting workers in tight labor markets.
+However for a number of firms, providing on-site child care has had a positive impact on employees who use the service.
+Having on-site child care also has been an advantage in recruiting workers in tight labour markets.